Bryan-Nolan/coder-survey/README.md

 ## Project

 This project aim to ask the user a seris of questions.
-Update Gooogle sheets with answers and to relay to the user their answers and how they compare with the all others answers giving results of all teh question.
-Aim is to design code to be able to add questions.
+Update Gooogle sheets with answers and to relay to the user their answers and how they compare with the all others answers giving results of all the question.
+My aim is to be able to add more questions to the survey without having to change python code.

 [Back to top ⇧](#)